heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.1 Go to the DEV website

 Go to the [DEV](dev.to) website to create an account.

-On the upper-right-hand corner of the homepage, click the **Create an Account** button.
-Or you can click the other **Create an Account** button beneath the _DEV Community_ message.
+On the upper-right-hand corner of the homepage, click the **Create an Account** button (red box).
+Or you can click the other **Create an Account** button beneath the DEV Community message (blue box).
 Afterward, DEV will redirect you to their sign-up page.

 ### 1.2 Sign-up with a GitHub